kailash-manasarovar/statement/docs/timeline/2023/may.md

 ## Acupuncture with Thao Qi

-- The [acupuncturist](https://www.thaoqi.com/) I spoke to in [February](february.md#mental-state-and-health-concerns), when I became extremely concerned about my health, is back in Dénia.
+- The [acupuncturist](https://www.thaoqi.com/) I spoke to in [February](february.md#mental-state-and-health-concerns), when I became extremely concerned about my health, is back in Denia.
 - We arrange sessions to start this month.
 - When I visit, she is surprised at the poor state of my pulses, especially my kidneys and tells me my right kidney is practically dead.
 - I explain that I've had some recent stresses, and my abuse history, and to expect my pulses to be weak due to this.